DiscoverDataScience.org

 • Research and discover new methods to acquire data

-• Monitor databases and report on effectiveness and accuracy, updating as needed
+• Monitor databases and report on effectiveness and accuracy, setting up feedback systems and updating as needed

 • Maintain security of the database, and create standards to ensure that the system is safe